 Let’s take a real example.

-Yext conducts business all over the globe and our Knowledge Graph can support many languages in order to align with our customer base.
+Yext conducts business all over the globe and our platform can support many languages in order to align with our customer base.
 These languages include:

 - Chinese (simplified)